misaelaguayo/BRD/README.md

 All you need is python to run the REPL and the interpreter

 - REPL:
-    - `python Brd.py` will run the REPL
+    - `python -m src.Brd` will run the REPL
 - Interpreter:
-    - `python Brd.py <program.brd>` will run the interpreter for a brd program
+    - `python -m src.Brd <program.brd>` will run the interpreter for a brd program

 Some example programs are provided on the functionality of the program.
 The language grammar is specified in `Brd.py`